DanielWielanek/Uboot/README.md

 ```
 following flags are supported:
 -f clean temporary files (by default this code produce diretory with text files processed by UrQMD, usually they are not needed
-after so yo can remove them)
+after so yo can remove them)<br />
--s=N where you specify status of processed particles - other particles are not processed.
+-s=N where you specify status of processed particles - other particles are not processed.<br />
--n=N to specify number of events to process (by default process all events)
+-n=N to specify number of events to process (by default process all events)<br />
--decay - only decay particles, don't call UrQMD
+-decay - only decay particles, don't call UrQMD<br />
--no-decay - only call UrQMD, don't decay particles
+-no-decay - only call UrQMD, don't decay particles<br />
 -t=tau_flat.
 UrQMD must have "event's frame" - all particles should have the same "freezout" time.
 If particle was created before this time then trajectory of this particle is extrapolated (if later then interpolated).
-This is serious limiation of this model because interpolated/extrapolated particles don't interact during inter/extrapolation (all rescattering are done later when UrQMD is called).
+This is serious limiation of this model because interpolated/extrapolated particles don't interact during inter/extrapolation (all rescattering are done later when UrQMD is called). <br />
-There are few ways to define this time
+There are few ways to define this time<br />
--t=min - start cascades when first particle is created
+-t=min - start cascades when first particle is created <br />
--t=fmXX - star with fixed time (XX in fm/c)
+-t=fmXX - star with fixed time (XX in fm/c) <br />
--t=av = - start with time equal to average freezout time
+-t=av = - start with time equal to average freezout time<br />
--t=max - start with time creation of last particle
+-t=max - start with time creation of last particle<br />
 Output tree there has 3 types of
-status:
+status:<br />
-0 - for bad particles (with PDG that is not supported in UrQMD)
+0 - for bad particles (with PDG that is not supported in UrQMD)<br />
-1 - for particles that passed UrQMD cascades
+1 - for particles that passed UrQMD cascades<br />
-2 - for particles that comes from weak decays
+2 - for particles that comes from weak decays<br />